 Along with this, writing materials have played a very prominent role in the development of cultures.
 They have helped in preserving the history and culture of mankind.
 Additionally, they have also deeply influenced the scripts, languages as well as man’s mode of thinking.
 In order to understand ancient writing materials, it is imperative to understand ancient cultures in a better light.

 The Hindi word Kagaja (paper) is of Persian origin.
 The paper is has been used in India only for about a thousand years.
 Before that, the main writing materials in our country were birch-bark, palm-leaves and copper-plates.
 Apart from this, Agaru-bark, bricks, earthenware, shell, ivory, cloth, wood, etc. had also their uses as materials for writing.

 Till today, all the inscribed materials from the past are in the custody of Indian as well as various foreign museums.
 It has to be remembered that these ancient writing materials have served Indian literature and science for over two millennia.

 Prehistoric rock paintings have been discovered at Bhimbetka, Pachmarhi, Adamgarh, Mirzapur and many other Indian sites.
 Here the paintings, in vivid and panoramic detail, depict the day-to-day life of the cave-dwellers.
 These paintings can be called the early pictorial writing.
 These are done mostly in red and white and occasionally in green and yellow.

 The colors were taken from local minerals and were mixed with water and a fixative resin of some local tree or animal tallow.
 The brushes used were made of twigs or, for fine work, quills.
 Along with the rock paintings short Brahmi inscriptions have also been found at Bhimbetka and some other such sites.
-It was, thus, evident that in ancient India stone and natural colours were used as writing materials for thousands of years.
+It was, thus, evident that in ancient India stone and natural colors were used as writing materials for thousands of years.